 Luckily the pink lemonade tree is self-fertile, so you don’t need to grow multiple varieties to bear fruit.
 Keep in mind, variegated plants have a reduced ability to photosynthesize due to the decreased chlorophyll in the leaves.
 These grow slower than a standard non-variegated tree and will need more light to thrive.

 The best time to plant this is from April through August.
-Saplings can be planted in the ground or a large container.
+Saplings can be planted in the ground or a large container — like the 10-gallon Air Pot we stock in-store.
 Avoid planting when temperatures are above 100°F. Plant in a sunny location with good drainage.
 This species should be planted as a grafted tree.
 Rootstocks provide disease resistance and in some cases cold tolerance.
 When planting grafted trees, do not bury the graft union.
 If possible leave at least 4-5 inches of the rootstock above the soil.

 Purchase yours from a trusted nursery that follows local regulations in regards to citrus.
 Citrus-producing states such as California, Texas, Arizona, and Florida may have movement restrictions on young trees.
 Check with your local agricultural extension office for more information on restrictions in your area.